COUNTRY PROFILE

 Best Product Prospects:

-FAS Post Jakarta advises that the HRI industry will continue as a leading consumer of imported food items.
-Opportunities for high-value U.S. food items include milk and cream powder and cheese, fresh fruits and vegetables, processed fruit, food preparations and ingredients, red meats, (Halal), French fries, bakery dough, butter, fruit and vegetable juices, breakfast cereals and pancake mix and tree nuts.
+FAS Post Jakarta advises that the HRI industry will continue to be a leading consumer of imported food items.
+Opportunities for high-value U.S. food items include dairy products, food preps. and misc. beverages, beef and beef products, processed vegetables, processed fruit, tree nuts, dog and cat food, condiments and sauces, and fruit and vegetable juice

 Food-Processing Sector